RowanBelden/Portfolio/README.md

 - **Description**: The goal of the analysis is to run a time & cost simulation of the fabric manufacturing process to determine the best, worst, and average scenarios for business preparation purposes.
 The analysis also involved a risk analysis to determine the number of worst-case scenarios and the probability that an occurrence will be worst-case.

   - **Files**: [Link to Excel File (Download to View)](INFO%202020%20Project%203%20v3%20Final.xlsx)

+### Database Creation & Population using SQL
+- **Project Name**: Creating Inkwell Database
+- **Description**: This project involves the creation of tables to store various types of data such as genres, authors, publishers, libraries, employees, books, customers, loans, and reservations.
+The code also includes bulk insertion commands to populate these tables with data from CSV files.
+Additionally, the code creates views to simplify the querying of complex relationships between tables, user-defined functions for common data manipulation tasks, and stored procedures to provide insights into customer loans and library reservations.

 <a name="profExp"></a>
 <hr>